On the Complexity of Dynamic Mechanism Design: Introduction

-The question is by now mature: {\em Is there a Myerson's theorem in dynamic mechanism design?} What would it look like?
-And --- this brings us to our interest here --- {\em if there isn't, how do you prove it?} Our group's past work may be informative in this regard, because a couple of years ago we showed a result implying that there is no Myerson's theorem in single item auctions with correlated bidders: the problem is NP-hard for three or more bidders \cite{GP}.
-The question had been raised already \cite{Cav}: {\em ``Perhaps the most glaring issue in this whole line of work --- the `elephant in the room' --- is computation''} by which it is meant {\em ``complexity.''}

-Here we propose the two-day auction problem as a useful surrogate of dynamic mechanisms for the purpose of exploring the problem's computational complexity.
+Dynamic mechanisms have been studied extensively in quite general settings; see for example \cite{bergemann2011dynamic} and \cite{bergemann2019dynamic} for recent surveys.
+But, in contrast to previous work, our focus here is \emph{computation}.
+We propose the two-stage mechanism problem as a useful surrogate of dynamic mechanisms for the purpose of exploring the problem's computational complexity.
 It is certainly extremely simple, and yet surprisingly hard.
-To see why, suppose that your two valuations, for today and for three years hence, are independent random variables.
-It is tempting to assume that, in this simple case, running Myerson's auction in each round should work (we call this the \textit{non-adaptive} auction).
-Is it optimal?
-And even if not, it must surely at least be a good approximation?
+To see why, suppose that the two valuations, for today and tomorrow, are independent random variables.
+It is then tempting to assume that, in this simple case, running Myerson's mechanism in each round should work (we refer to this as the \emph{non-adaptive} mechanism).
+Is it optimal among all truthful and ex-post individually rational mechanisms?
+Even if not, it must surely at least be a good approximation?
+The answer is ``no''!